 PRO TIP: Cook as much of your meal at home and simply warm it up on the river.
 Sloppy Joes, fajitas and pasta sauce are all great examples of “easy warmups” on the river.

-We’d be happy to transport any watercraft, however we will not transport inflated watercraft.
-You will either need to drop your inflated watercraft at your desired put-in before coming to our shop for your ride or arrive with it deflated and inflate it at the put in after we drop you off.
+We will not transport any inflated watercraft.
+You will either need to drop your inflated watercraft at your desired put-in before coming to our shop for your ride or arrive with it deflated and inflate it at the put-in after we drop you off.

 We HIGHLY discourage you from filtering/boiling/using tablets with the water from the Wisconsin River – keep in mind it’s draining 1/3 of the Dairy State.
 We also believe purchasing single serving plastic water bottles produces too much trash.
-We’re big proponents of Jerry Cans.
+We recommend purchasing large jugs of water, or using a water tank of sorts, and simply filling personal water bottles as needed.
 We’re lucky enough to have a few options for filling water jugs during your trip.
-By having enough cans and filling them when you have an opportunity – this is the safest way to go about providing drinking and cooking water for your group.
+This is the safest way to go about providing drinking and cooking water for your group.
 See our list of boat landings and their amenities.

-It’s happening everywhere, due to cost cutting measures, safety and abusive dumping; parks, cities and even businesses are removing trash cans for public use.
+It’s happening everywhere due to cost cutting measures, safety, and abusive dumping: parks, cities, and even businesses are removing trash cans for public use.
 The Boscobel landing is a perfect example.
 It was roughly 2014 when the city decided it would no longer provide trash cans at the boat landing.
-If you do any camping, hiking or paddling on state or federal land you’re familiar with “pack in/pack out” and it’s understood that you’ll adhere to “Leave No Trace” principles and pack out what you packed in and “take only pictures and leave only footprints.”
+If you do any camping, hiking, or paddling on state or federal land you’re familiar with “pack in/pack out,” and it’s understood that you’ll adhere to “Leave No Trace” principles and take out what you brought in.
+“Take only pictures and leave only footprints.”

-So, the decision has been made, there’re no trash cans at the landing, here’s how you can reduce the volume of trash that you need to pack out.
+So, the decision has been made, there are no trash cans at the landing.
+Here’s how you can reduce the volume of trash that you need to pack out:

 - PLEASE, recycle what you can!

 - If it came in a cardboard box…burn it.
-PLEASE don’t burn plastic packaging – you will be ticketed for burning trash/littering if the DNR rolls up on your campsite and they find residue in your fire.
+PLEASE don’t burn plastic packaging – you will be ticketed for burning trash/littering if the DNR rolls up on your campsite and finds residue in your fire.